 The research was conducted by Dr. John Peever and his team at the University of Toronto in Canada in 2015.

-Dr. Peever and colleagues have previously studied how dreams occur and discovered the brain cells that are responsible for reaching the dream state: the so-called REM-active neurons.
+Dr. Peever and colleagues have previously studied how dreams occur and

 Since the 1960s, scientists have known that dreaming occurs during rapid eye movement (REM) sleep, and that the brainstem is a key brain region responsible for controlling dreams.

 The brainstem is located at the base of the brain, and it communicates with the hypothalamus to transition from wakefulness to sleep, and vice versa.
 A chain reaction started by REM-active “SubC” neurons ultimately releases the GABA neurotransmitter, which, in turn, reduces the level of arousal in the hypothalamus and the brainstem.
 SubC neurons take their name from the brain area in which they are found: the subcoeruleus nucleus.

 These brain cells that produce GABA, or GABAergic neurons, control the timing of REM sleep and its features, such as muscle paralysis.
 As Dr. Peever explains, “When we switch on these cells, it causes a rapid transition into REM sleep.”
 The brainstem sends signals to relax muscles and limbs so that we do not do in real life what we dream about while asleep.